A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness

 \subsection{Directed information lower bound}

-We first formally define various prefix-free requirements that may be imposed on the codeword $\rs{a}_t$.
+We first formally define various prefix constraints that may be imposed on the codeword $\rs{a}_t$.
 We consider two distinct notions, and demonstrate that the same lower bound applies to both.
-We first consider the requirement that at every time $t$, $\rs{a}_t$ is a codeword from a prefix-free code that can be decoded by any decoder with knowledge of the marginal distribution $\mathbb{P}_{\rs{a}_t}$.
-Assumption \ref{cs:constraint1} formalizes this requirement.
+We first require that, at every time $t$, $\rs{a}_t$ is a codeword from a prefix-free code that can be decoded by any decoder with knowledge of the marginal distribution $\mathbb{P}_{\rs{a}_t}$.
+Assumption \ref{cs:constraint1} formalizes this constraint.

 \begin{constraint} For all distinct $a_1,a_2\in\{0,1\}^*$ with $\mathbb{P}_{\rs{a}_t}[\rs{a}_t=a_1]>0$ and $\mathbb{P}_{\rs{a}_t}[\rs{a}_t=a_2]>0$, $a_1$ is not a prefix of $a_2$ and vice-versa. \end{constraint}